Section A-1: The Working Environment

 The Variable Manager

 The Variable Manager, implemented interactively in the Variables palette, automatically records variables to which a value has been assigned.
-These variables can be "unassigned" via the Variables palette itself, or via the Unassign option in the Context Panel.
+The Context Panel for a variable in this list provides the Unassign option, the equivalent of the unassign command.

 The Math Editor

-An Atomic Variable is a group of characters that Maple sees as a single name.
-Any group of characters becomes such a name if set as, or converted to, an Atomic Variable.
+An Atomic Identifier is a group of characters that Maple sees as a single name.
+Any group of characters become a name if converted to an Atomic Identifier: Select the characters, and press Ctrl + Shift + A.

-Atomic Variables appear in black, unless the View/Atomic Variables option is selected, in which case they appear in Magenta.
+Atomic Identifiers appear in black, unless the View/Atomic Variables option is selected, in which case they appear in magenta.

 Context Sensitive Menus